MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-work-documents-journals.md

 ms.search.keywords: 'IC, group, consolidation, affiliate, subsidiary, bank-to-bank' ms.search.form: '600, 610'
 ---
-# Work with Intercompany Documents and Journals
+# <a name="work-with-intercompany-documents-and-journals" />Work with Intercompany Documents and Journals

 Use intercompany documents or journals to post transactions with your intercompany partners.
 You can post transactions to G/L accounts, and if you've set up intercompany bank accounts you can also post bank-to-bank transactions.
 To learn more about setting up intercompany bank accounts, go to [Specify the bank accounts to use for intercompany partners](intercompany-how-setup.md#specify-the-bank-accounts-to-use-for-intercompany-partners).